flowergardn/bday.quest/README.md

 ## Tech stack

-https://bday.quest/ uses a small amount of tech to make this all possible.
+`bday.quest` uses a small amount of tech to make this all possible.
 Firstly, made with the [T3 Stack](https://create.t3.gg/en/introduction#the-t3-stack).

 - Next.js
 - Prisma